zhiming99/rpc-frmwrk/test/Readme.md

 * [`evtest`](https://github.com/zhiming99/rpc-frmwrk/tree/master/test/evtest): 'event test', an example to demonstrate how to send a event/signal from server side and how to handle a signal or event from client side

-* [`actctest`](https://github.com/zhiming99/rpc-frmwrk/tree/master/test/actctest): 'actively cancel test', an example to demonstrate how to cancel an ongoing request from client side actively.
+* [`actcancel`](https://github.com/zhiming99/rpc-frmwrk/tree/master/test/actcancel): 'actively canceling test', an example to demonstrate how to cancel an ongoing request from client side actively.

 * [`inproc`](https://github.com/zhiming99/rpc-frmwrk/tree/master/test/inproc): 'In-Process test', an example to demonstrate how the server and